zhixin9001/2021-SAA/note/tips.md

 ### S3
 - an object storage service, not a network file system
 - strong read-after-write consistency
+- Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
 - prefix
     - Amazon S3 automatically scales to high request rates.
     - Your application can achieve at least 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket.